 - It is okay for you to start off with simple packaging and upgrade it when the product proves viability and cash flow increases.

 Amazing Selling Machine (ASM) is a step-by-step guide to starting an Amazon business that teaches sellers how to start and grow their business through an 8-week web course.
 Members of ASM get access to weekly coaching calls, the private ASM community and mentors, the private resource vault, a free product listing evaluation and more.
 The membership comes with a 6-month buyback guarantee – if a seller follows the system, does everything required, and decides this business model is not for them, ASM will buy back up to $10,000 of inventory and refund the ASM membership fee.

 The ASM experience focuses on finding products that are easy to get running quickly, in a cost-effective way, to generate revenue and grow a product line.
 Sellers on Amazon are most successful when they are adding new products and have a system to grow those products.

-- Amazon does not provide customer phone numbers or emails, adding inserts to the packaging allows sellers to direct customers to sign up for an email list.
-Building up a customer base helps when a seller launches new products.
+- Amazon does not provide customer phone numbers or emails.
+Adding inserts to the packaging allows you to direct customers to sign up for an email list.
+Building up a customer base helps when you start launching new products.

-- Somewhere on the package, usually on an insert, sellers should include information about the company’s website, social media, or at least one way a customer can directly reach the seller if they have a question or issue.
-If sellers can get a customer to reach out to them directly instead of through Amazon, they may avoid negative reviews and solve the customer’s problem faster.
+- Somewhere on the package, usually on an insert, include information about your company’s website, social media, or at least one way a customer can directly reach you if they have a question or issue.
+If you can get a customer to reach out to you directly instead of through Amazon, you may avoid negative reviews and solve the customer’s problem faster.

 Cystic Acne Spot Treatment